IreneZihuiLi/CGPrompt/readme.md

 `data_generator`: help code for making and cleaning TutorQA benchmark.

 `data_generator/TutorQA`: the final TutorQA benchmark.
+We also include LLaMa, GPT4 and GPT4-CGLLM predictions.